Possession (1981 film): Legacy

 In the years following its release, Possession accrued a cult following.
 Film scholar Bartłomiej Paszylk deemed it "one of the most enigmatic and uncompromising horror movies in the history of cinema".

 Writer Kim Newman considers Possession to be a "kitsch film", noting: "Zulawski takes his film too seriously, but it's fun all the same ... [he] goes mad with his swooping camera, has everything in shot painted in blue and encourages his stars to attack their roles with a kind of stylised hysteria rare outside Japanese theatre."
 Newman also likened elements of Adjani's character to that of Samantha Eggar in The Brood (1979).
 Tom Huddleston of Time Out gave the perfect-star rating, and wrote "There are plenty of movies which seem to have been made by madmen.
 Possession may be the only film in existence which is itself mad: unpredictable, horrific, its moments of terrifying lucidity only serving to highlight the staggering derangement at its core.
 Extreme but essential viewing."
 Similarly, Slant Magazines Budd Wilkins gave the film 4/4 stars, saying that "Many directors have taken full advantage of Adjani's exotic, ethereal French beauty; only Zulawski saw beyond the exquisite surface to something unsettling.
 Most disconcerting is the way Adjani can register almost demonic ill-intent while never losing some trace of the alluring."
 Ben Sachs from Chicago Reader called it a "confounding masterpiece".
+Dennis Schwartz from Ozus' World Movie Reviews gave the film a grade of "C+", calling it "[an] uncompromising demented cult oddity".